-If you are on a weight loss program, you probably thought bagels were off-limits and normally you’d be right.
+If you are on a weight loss program, you probably thought bagels were off-limits and normally you'd be right.
 But these 2 Ingredient Weight Watchers Bagels are a game changer.
-All of my Weight Watchers friends have been raving about these, so I had to make them and see what the fuss was about.
-Wow, the hype is real!
-These are delicious and easy to make.
-They are just 3 points each on the Freestyle program so you can enjoy a good sized bagel with no guilt.
+This is one of my most popular recipes of all time because they are delicious and easy to make.
+These bagels are 3 Smartpoints each, and 3 points on the Green, Blue and Purple plans so you can enjoy a good sized bagel with no guilt.
 So what is the secret to making these bagels low in points?
-Read on to find out how to make them and when you are done check out our 2 Ingredient Bagels with Cinnamon Sugar Topping and 2 Ingredient Dough Pretzels.
+Read on to find out how to make them and when you are done check out our 2 Ingredient Bagels with Cinnamon Sugar Topping.
+You won't regret it!

 The secret to these 2 Ingredient Weight Watchers Bagels is fat free Greek yogurt.
 Fat free Greek yogurt is 0 points on the Weight Watchers Freestyle plan and is one of the main ingredients in these bagels.
 The crazy thing is that you cannot taste the yogurt at all in these bagels.
-Give them a try and see for yourself!
-You won’t believe that you are able to eat these and stay on program.
+Give these Greek yogurt bagels a try and see for yourself!
+You won't believe that you are able to eat these and stay on program.

 One final note before I share how to make them - these are called 2 Ingredient Bagels, since the bagel is made from flour and fat free Greek yogurt.
 You do add some toppings like and egg wash and seasoning so technically, it might be more than two.